unify/qooxdoo/qooxdoo/framework/source/class/qx/core/property/readme.txt

 <b>Functional changes</b>

 <ul>
+<li>No support for deferredInit anymore.
+This was a pretty complicated feature as it "moved" the init value from being property-specific to being instance-specific.
+This resulted into a lot of code and edge case handling.</li>
 <li>Inheritance is sorted into priority chain: Has higher priority than init value.</li>
 <li>There is no "inherit" special value anymore (was quite an edge-case).
 Forced inheritance not possible anymore.</li>
 <li>Transform of value during set() is not supported anymore.
 Was not used widely and changing the stored value during set() is questionable.</li>